dbuezas/lovelace-plotly-graph-card/readme.md

 ### `internal:`

 setting it to `true` will remove it from the plot, but the data will still be fetch.
-Useful when the data is only used by a filter in a different trace
+Useful when the data is only used by a filter in a different trace.
+Similar to plotly's `visibility: false`, except it internal traces won't use up new yaxes.

 ```yaml
 type: custom:plotly-graph